Flopping for FLOPs: Leveraging equivariance for computational efficiency: Experiments

 \section{Experiments}

 In this section, we evaluate the effectiveness of flopping-equivariant networks.
 We first briefly discuss the setting of the experiments.
 Then we compare the efficiency and accuracy of equivariant versions of ResMLPs, ViTs and ConvNeXts from Section~\ref{sec:modern_archs} to their non-equivariant counterparts.
-For a given architecture $X$, the equivariant version is $\mathcal{E}(X)$. $\mathcal{E}(X)$ always has around half the number of trainable parameters and FLOPs of $X$ due to the block-diagonalization of the weight matrices \eqref{eq:lin_split_zeros}.
-We will release code and weights on GitHub.
+For a given architecture X, the equivariant version is $\mathcal{E}(\text{X})$. $\mathcal{E}(\text{X})$ always has around half the number of trainable parameters and FLOPs of X due to the block-diagonalization of the weight matrices \eqref{eq:lin_split_zeros}.
+We will release code and weights at \href{https://www.github.com/georg-bn/flopping-for-flops}{github.com/georg-bn/flopping-for-flops}.

-\textbf{Dataset.} We benchmark our model implementations on the ImageNet-1K dataset, which includes 1.2M images evenly spread over 1,000 object categories.
+\textbf{Dataset.} We benchmark our model implementations on the ImageNet-1K dataset~\cite{imageNet2009, russakovsky2015imagenet, imagenet2019}, which includes 1.2M images evenly spread over 1,000 object categories.

 \textbf{Hyperparameters.} We use the same training recipes as the baselines.
-The complete set of hyperparameters can be found in Table~\ref{tab:comp_hyperparameters}.
+The complete set of hyperparameters can be found in Table~\ref{tab:comp_hyperparameters} in the appendix.

 \textbf{Implementation.} The major building blocks of modern deep learning, including linear layers, convolution layers and attention layers, are all implemented using general matrix multiplications (GEMMs).
 Modern GPUs enable efficient GEMMs, typically implemented in a tiled fashion, processing blocks of the output matrix in parallel.
-Consequently, reducing the linear layers into block diagonals does not hinder GPU utilization, as the same tile-GEMMs can be used for the full product \eqref{eq:lin_split} or the block-diagonal \eqref{eq:lin_split_zeros} (with the latter requiring half as many).
+Consequently, reducing the linear layers into block diagonals does in principle not hinder GPU utilization, as the same tile-GEMMs can be used for the full product \eqref{eq:lin_split} or the block-diagonal \eqref{eq:lin_split_zeros} (with the latter requiring half as many).
 We use the PyTorch~\cite{pytorch_NEURIPS2019_9015} compiler to obtain efficiently running networks, but writing custom GPU-code would likely further improve the throughput.

-\subsection{Results and discussion}
+\subsection{Results and Discussion}

 Figure~\ref{fig:flops_parameters} shows that our networks maintain a comparable number of floating-point operations (FLOPs) per parameter to standard networks.